 Visual learners tend to think in images, networks and connections.
 When it comes to remembering information, they tend to recall what they see over what they hear or read.
 When you have a lot of notes to take, visualizing this information can be a little challenging and that’s where note taking software for visual learners can help.

-Visual learners generally have preferences in how they take notes, so it’s important that they find note taking software that works best for them.
+Visual learners generally have preferences in how they take notes, so it’s important that they find a note taking software that works best for them.
 In this article, we’re going to focus on note taking software for visual learners while listing possible other methods you can adopt to capture your notes.

 Note taking software is a broadly defined category that encompasses a range of tools including note taking web apps, note taking mobile apps, note taking whiteboards, and digital note taking papers.
 We’ve talked to over 100 people to understand what made them adopt a specific note-taking tool, what they like, what they dislike and so on.
 Here's what they said: